-Introduction to Adobe Lightroom CC Classic
+Introduction to Adobe Lightroom Classic

 Adobe Lightroom is a family of image organisation and image manipulation tools for Windows and macOS.
 It allows viewing, organising and editing large numbers of digital images by non-destructive methods.
 Often used by wedding and events photographers, it provides an efficient way of processing large numbers of images without the need to use Photoshop.
 Lightroom contains its own RAW converter negating the need for additional RAW pre-processing software.
 The Library features within the program provide excellent organisation, tagging and publishing tools.